-Janie Mardis is the Clinical Director for Intown and a senior therapist.
+Janie Mardis is the Therapist Director for Intown and a senior therapist.
 She works with individuals, families and couples to develop an increased sense of wellbeing firmly grounded in connectedness with others.
 Connection is the foundation of her practice and her work is grounded in principles of Interpersonal Neurobiology (IPNB) and Attachment Theory.
 She utilizes the modalities of Emotionally Focused Therapy (EFT), Mindfulness-Based Cognitive Therapy (MBCT), and Cognitive-Behavioral Therapy (CBT), and is also informed by Dialectical Behavior Therapy (DBT).
 She tailors her interventions to the unique needs of clients given the goals, hopes, and challenges they present.

 Camille Brust is a board certified counselor with a master’s degree in Clinical Mental Health Counseling from Mercer University.
 She specializes in working with adolescents and adults with Autism Spectrum Disorder and ADHD.
 Camille is a compassionate guide for those with neurodivergent challenges.
 She provides empathetic guidance and support to help clients with career challenges, anxiety and mood disorders, food and body image issues, and interpersonal relationships.
 Camille creates a judgment-free space to navigate challenges, build practical communication skills, manage life transitions, and find balance amidst life's rollercoaster.
 Camille uses mindfulness and DBT approaches along with her experience working in school and mental health settings dedicated to neurodivergent individuals, to help clients facilitate change and improve overall wellbeing and life satisfaction.